tagazok/my-workshops/custom-vision/tutorial.md

 * In VSCode, open the Command panel using `Ctrl + Shift + p` and search for `Azure Functions: Create new project`.
 * Select the `api` folder.
 This is where our Function App will be created.
-* Choose `JavaScript` or `Python` depending of the language you prefer as this is the langage we are going to use to write our Function.
+* Choose `JavaScript` or `Python` depending on the language you prefer as this is the langage we are going to use to write our Function.

 <div class="box info">
 Azure Static Web Apps don't support all the languages you can develop Azure Functions with.
 Supported backends can be developed using  JavaScript, TypeScript, Python or C#.